boushrabettir/textboost/README.md

 - [x] Get basic functionality working
 - [x] Possibility of getting a folder on their downloads, and look in that folder and there can be subsections like `Downloads/food` or `Downloads/makeup` or `Downloads/clothing` etc. And dependent on the context of the outputted pdf, the machine learning algorithm will place the pdf in their respected folder
 - [ ] Text summarization by a machine learning model
 - [x] Figure out side cases
 - [ ] Fix the model (inconsistent in placing pdfs in their respective folders)
 - [x] Create CSS
 - [x] Add all the other CLI commands that I have to do in `utils.py`

-## To Do in Next Branch:
+## To Do in Next Update:

-- [ ] Use machine learning techniques to translate to other languages (This is an optinal feature dependent if the user wants it)
-- [ ] Grammar/Quality Assessment (This is an optional feature users can disable)
+- [ ] Model produces markdown